Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Introduction

-ISR3D is a multiscale model mainly consisting of three single-scale submodels: the initial condition model, the vessel tissue model, and the blood flow model \cite{Zun2017AData}.
-The vessel tissue submodel is a cell-scale agent-based (AB) model, and it uses pairwise repulsive and attractive forces between cell-representing agents to model the mechanical behaviour.
+ISR3D is a coupled multiscale model consisting of three single-scale submodels: the initial condition model, the vessel tissue model, and the blood flow model, as well as utility modules which facilitate communication between submodels \cite{Zun2017}.
+The vessel tissue submodel is a cell-scale agent-based model (ABM), and it uses pairwise repulsive and attractive forces between cell-representing agents to model the mechanical behaviour.
 Three layers of arterial tissue - diseased intima with atherosclerosis, media and adventitia are modelled explicitly.
-The microscale interactions result in a mechanical response representative of biological tissue on a macroscale.
-The attractive force incorporates the macroscopic properties into the cell-scale model and is modelled as a $6^{th}$ order polynomial pairwise function, depending on the cell's size and the bond strain.
+The microscale interactions result in a mechanical response representative of biological tissue on a macro scale.
+The attractive force incorporates the macroscopic properties into the cell-scale model.
+It is modelled as a $6^{th}$ order polynomial pairwise function, depending on the cell's size and the bond strain.
 The polynomial coefficients are model-specific, and no prior values of these coefficients are known.
-The goal of this work is to calibrate unknown attractive force parameters to match the macroscopic behaviour of an isotropic macroscale model of the arterial tissue according to Antonini et al. \cite{Antonioni}, which is based on the experimental data obtained by Holzapfel et al. \cite{Holzapfel2005DeterminationModeling}.
-Continuum models used with finite element (FE) methods sufficiently replicate the mechanical response of arterial tissues \cite{Simon1993FiniteMechanics}; however, they lack cell-scale biological behaviour, which can be incorporated by microscale AB models \cite{Zun2019Location-SpecificExperiments,Corti2020AAnalysis}.
-The considered macroscopic data is stress-strain relation for uniaxial strain tests of tissue stretched in a circumferential direction, which is a simple but effective representation of the strain occurring in the tissue during stenting or pressurisation.
+The goal of this work is to calibrate those unknown polynomial coefficients to match the macroscopic behaviour (i.e. the stress-strain experimental data of human coronary arteries) of the arterial tissue according to \cite{Zun1, Holzapfel2005}.
+The considered macroscopic data is the stress-strain relation for uniaxial strain tests of tissue stretched in a circumferential direction, which is a simple but effective representation of the strain occurring in the tissue during stenting or pressurisation.
+The existing continuum models with finite element (FE) methods have managed to capture the mechanical response of arterial tissues well \cite{Holzapfel2002, He2020}.
+Therefore, we utilized a continuum model to generate the data and subsequently applied them to ABM calibration. {By integrating continuum modelling, which provides a macroscopic view of the system with agent-based modelling, that allows for a more detailed understanding of the microscopic behaviour of individual agents on the cellular level \cite{Zun2019, Corti2020, Corti2022}, researchers can gain a better understanding of complex systems at multiple scales \cite{Corti2021}.}